Group orderings, dynamics, and rigidity: Circular orders on free groups

-\begin{proof} Assume that $\rho$ is the dynamical realization of an isolated circular order on $F_n$, and let $x_0$ be the basepoint for $\rho$.
+\begin{proof}[Proof of Proposition \ref{iso gives ping-pong}] Assume that $\rho$ is the dynamical realization of an isolated circular order on $F_n$, and let $x_0$ be the basepoint for $\rho$.
 We start by proving the following claim.
 To simplify notation, here $F_n(x_0)$ denotes the orbit of $x_0$ under $\rho(F_n)$, and $\overline{F_n(x_0)}$ denotes its closure.

-\begin{claim*} For any $y \in \overline{F_n(x_0)}$, there exists a neighborhood $U$ of $y$ in $S^1$, and $s \in \{a_1^{\pm1}, ... , a_n^{\pm1} \}$ such that, for each point $g(x_0) \in U \cap F_n(x_0)$, the (reduced) word $g$ in $\{a_1^{\pm1}, ... , a_n^{\pm1}\}$ has the same initial letter. \end{claim*}
+\begin{claim*} For any $y \in \overline{F_n(x_0)} \setminus\{x_0\}$, there exists a neighborhood $U$ of $y$ in $S^1$, and $s \in \{a_1^{\pm1}, ... , a_n^{\pm1} \}$ such that, for each point $\rho(g)(x_0) \in U \cap F_n(x_0)$, the (reduced) word $g$ in $\{a_1^{\pm1}, ... , a_n^{\pm1}\}$ has the same initial letter $s$. \end{claim*}